vmcggh18/band-project/README.md

 image occupying the first third and the available for hire form which takes up the remaining two thirds to the right.
 There is no footer on this page.
 The section is continued with the request for information form in the first two thirds and the social links bar in the last third.
-The gallery page maintains the same consistent header, while the labelled images dominate the rest of the page.
+The gallery page maintains the same consistent header, with a carousel slide show occupying the mid section of the page.
+It also contains the normal footer including the social links menu.
-The social links menu sits at the bottom of the gallery.
 ## Features: ##
 This application comprises several features.